uriel1998/ainkcontracts/AInk_contract_anthologist_anthology.md

 ##TERM; TERMINATION OF AGREEMENT; REVERSION

-The term of this Agreement shall continue for three years after the Effective Date ("Initial Term"), and thereafter shall automatically renew for consecutive one year terms (each a "Renewal Term" and together with the Initial Term, the "Term"), unless terminated by Publisher on written notice to Author at least 60 days prior to the end of the Initial Term.
+The term of this Agreement shall continue for five years after the Effective Date ("Initial Term") unless terminated by Publisher on written notice to Author at least 60 days prior to the end of the Initial Term.

 Notwithstanding the foregoing, if and when in the judgment of the Publisher the demand for the Work is no longer sufficient to warrant its continued publication, the Publisher shall have the right to discontinue publication and declare the Work out of print (as set forth in the next sentence), in which event The Anthologist shall be so advised.